For years now we’ve been told to avoid eating late at night: Eat past 8 = gain weight, right?

 If you are not a big fan of celery, you can use natural peanut butter to enhance the flavor.

-Having a couple of sticks of celery with a little bowl of peanut butter to dip them into is a really practical treat that will feel as much like a reward as something like chocolate or chips.
+Having a couple of sticks of celery with a little bowl to dip them into is a really practical treat that will feel as much like a reward as something like chocolate or chips.

 Bonus: celery is low in calories and a terrific source of folate and calcium.